maxtkc/gtfs.zone/MVP_PLAN.md

 5. Click files in sidebar to edit
 6. Export modified GTFS

-The MVP successfully demonstrates core functionality and provides a solid foundation for the full gtfs.io vision.
+The MVP successfully demonstrates core functionality and provides a solid foundation for the full gtfs.zone vision.